MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mail-settings.md

 ---
-title: Email notification preferences
+title: Configure user notifications
 description: This article provides information about how to personalize the email notifications sent by Defender for Cloud Apps. ms.date: 03/15/2023 ms.topic: how-to
 ---

-# Email notification preferences
+# Configure user notifications